 Causes and Correlates of Overweight and Obesity

-The biggest reason for obesity is a positive energy balance is the increased accessibility to foods that are calorie-rich and having a sedentary lifestyle.
+The biggest reason for obesity is a positive energy balance is the increased accessibility to calorie-rich foods and a sedentary lifestyle.
 The Surgeon general reports that “body weight is a combination of genetic, metabolic, behavioral, environmental, cultural, and socioeconomic influences.”

-Tv viewing has been shown to be directly related to becoming overweight as a child.
+Tv viewing is directly related to becoming overweight as a child.
 In fact, for every additional hour of television, the likelihood of being overweight increases by 20 – 30%.
-High internet use has been found to be like television time, and thus it also increases the likelihood of being overweight.
+High internet use is like television time, and thus it also increases the likelihood of being overweight.

 Gynoid obesity – this is seen as a pear-shaped body and is present when someone has most of the fat in their hips and thighs.

-Android obesity – this is an apple-shaped body and is present when someone holds most of their fat in their trunk and abdominal area.
+Android obesity – this is an apple-shaped body that is present when someone holds most of their fat in their trunk and abdominal area.